goschtl/zope/zope3book/trunk/source/browser-resouces.rst

   Hello, I am a Zope 3 Resource Component!

-Now just register the resource in a ZCML configuration file using the `browser` resource directive::
+Then, register the resource in a ZCML configuration file using the `browser` resource directive::

   <browser:resource